Henrygb/Clustering_Euroelections_in_R/Clustering_Euroelections_in_R.md

 Some parties were commonly clustered together for reasons which could not have been ideological.

 For example the [4 Freedoms Party](http://www.4freedomsparty.eu/) appears to be a centre-right pro-EU party while [An Independence from Europe](http://www.aipmep.org/) appears to be a centre-left anti-EU party, but the two parties' vote distributions and indeed their vote totals were very similar.
-A possible explanation could be that both these small parties chose names which would put them at the top of the ballot paper, with the 4 Freedoms Party getting more votes from boroughs where a disproportionate number of people simply voted for the party at the top, and An Independence from Europe got votes from similar types of people in similar places who chose the first anti-EU party they found rather than searching for others such as NO2EU or UKIP at the bottom of the ballot paper.
+A possible explanation could be that both these small parties chose names which would put them at the top of the ballot paper, with the 4 Freedoms Party getting more votes from boroughs where a disproportionate number of people simply voted for the party at the top, and An Independence from Europe got votes from similar types of people in similar places who chose the first anti-EU party they found rather than searching for others such as UKIP or NO2EU at the bottom of the ballot paper.

 We could look at the number of votes each of these two parties obtained in each borough: these are close, with a correlation of 0.93 between them.
-But part of this correlation is simply that they each received fewer of their votes in the smallest borough and more in the larger boroughs because of the numbers of votes available.
+But part of this correlation is simply that they each received fewer of their votes in the smallest boroughs and more in the larger boroughs just because of the numbers of votes available.
 After removing the size effect by looking at their vote shares in each borough, the correlation between them is still high at about 0.80.

 As a contrasting example, between Labour and the Conservatives the vote share correlation was -0.77, and it should not be a suprise among larger parties that when one got a larger share, the other often got a smaller share.
 Looking at the number of votes by borough would almost have eliminated this because of the borough size effect, shrinking the correlation between Labour and the Conservatives to -0.03.